checklist/checklist-support/docs/templates/templates.md

 ## Scheduling Templates

-When you need to Run a template on a regular basis, you can easily Schedule it.
+When you need to Trigger a template on a regular basis, you can easily Schedule it.
 For example, if you need a "Daily Opening Checklist" for your store.
 Or a "Weekly Corona Checks" checklist for compliance and staying healthy.

-To schedule a regular Run, click on the Automation button of the template:
+To schedule a regular Trigger, click on the Automation button of the template:

 ![](/assets/images/templates/templates-schedule-button.png)